 Chalkboard Project has contracted with Organizational Research Services (ORS) to design an evaluation that is both retrospective, evaluating our civic engagement efforts since the Chalkboard Chronicle was published, and prospective, informing our work going forward on teacher effectiveness and the CLASS Project.

-The Oregon Small Schools Initiative was a seven-year, $28 million high school reform effort funded by MMT and the Bill & Melinda Gates Foundation.
+The Oregon Small Schools Initiative was a seven-year, $28 million high school reform effort funded by Meyer and the Bill & Melinda Gates Foundation.
 The initiative sought to raise academic standards, close the achievement gap and improve graduation rates through "rigor, relevance and relationships" in autonomous high schools of not more than 400 students.
 Teachers in these schools team up to provide personalized learning environments and innovative instructional strategies that enable every student to succeed.
 OSSI is the largest high school reform demonstration project in Oregon history.

 Over the past two decades, Oregon students have made significant achievement gains in the lower grades, but improving high school achievement has been particularly challenging.
 The Manhattan Institute for Policy Research gave Oregon a "lowest-in-the-nation" score for high school graduation (along with 11 other states) because only a third of Oregon students earn a high school diploma in four years.
 Nearly one out of every two of Oregon's African-American and Latino students do not graduate from high school.
 Only 1 in 4 Oregon high school students graduate ready for college, and around 50% do not meet 10th grade standards for reading, writing and mathematics.